Dependent Care Flexible Spending Account

 -

 The tax credit percentage applied to eligible expenses decreases as a participant's adjusted gross income rises.
-Generally, if a participant's family income is greater than $24,000 per year, the Dependent (Day) Care Flexible Spending Account will save more in taxes than the child care income tax credit.
+Generally, if a participant's family income is greater than $24,000 per year, the Dependent Care Flexible Spending Account may save more in taxes than the child care income tax credit.
 However, the advantages of the Flexible Spending Account or the tax credit depend on a participant's overall tax situation and should be discussed with a tax adviser.

 Reimbursement

-Participants must pay for eligible dependent day care expenses, save the receipts, then file a claim for reimbursement from their accounts.
+Participants must pay for eligible dependent care expenses, save the receipts, then file a claim for reimbursement from their accounts.
 Unlike with the Health Care Flexible Spending Account, a participant may receive reimbursement only up to the balance available in his or her account at the time the claim is filed.

-- Request Reimbursement — Participants will be able to claim funds from their health care flexible spending account online via the HealthEquity member portal.
-As part of the online process, they can upload the backup documentation and associate them directly to the claim.
+Request Reimbursement — Participants will be able to withdraw funds from their health care flexible spending account online via the HSA Bank member portal.
+As part of the online process, they can upload the backup documentation and link it directly to the claim.
 Most claims are processed within a few days after they are received and payments are sent shortly thereafter.
-Participant will receive a check in the mail if they do not set up their direct deposit information with HealthEquity.
-To set up direct deposit, complete the Direct Deposit form and submit to HealthEquity.
-You also have the option to complete a paper claim form and submit it directly to HealthEquity for reimbursement.
-The participant can fax or mail their claim form, by downloading the Dependent Care Flexible Spending claim form and faxing the completed form to 1-801-999-7829 or mailing it to:
+Participant will receive a check in the mail if they do not set up their direct deposit information with HSA Bank.
+To set up your direct deposit, contact HSA Bank.

 If You Leave the Company